AlessandroAvi/Portable_Fan/README.md

 This repo contains the schematics and the components that I used to build this little portable fan.
 Additionaly future work could be to include also a microcontroller for controlling the PWM signal that allows to choose the speed of the fan.

+Here is the [link](https://www.youtube.com/watch?v=qo8P7rzDw8k) of the original video from which I took the idea and STL file.

 ## MATERIAL